Mortuary Temple of Amenhotep III: Layout

-The temple faced to the east, which is most likely due to the sun rising in the east, since Amenhotep III revered the sun god Amun.
-At the front of the mortuary temple, the Colossi of Memnon can be found, and as one enters, the long Hypostyle Hall leads to the Peristyle Sun Court, and the whole area is surrounded by three pylons, also known as gates.
-The Sun Court is divided into the north and south halves and consisted of statues of both Amenhotep III and the gods.
+The temple faced to the east, most likely due to the sun rising in the east since Amenhotep III revered the sun god Amun.
+The Colossi of Memnon can be found at the front of the mortuary temple.
+As one enters, the long Hypostyle Hall leads to the Peristyle Sun Court and the whole area is surrounded by three pylons, also known as gates.
+The Sun Court is divided into the north and south halves and consists of statues of Amenhotep III and the gods.
 The north side had brown quartzite statues from Lower Egypt, while the south side had red granite statues from Aswan in Upper Egypt.

 Purpose

-The mortuary temple's primary purpose was as a place for offerings for Amenhotep III for after his passing and movement into the afterlife.
-The whole temple also symbolizes a mound and the "emergence of the world from the primeval waters of creation" every time the Nile river flooded the temple, since the Egyptians believed that the Earth was formed by a mound emerging from the water.
-Therefore, it is believed that the temple was intentionally built on a flood plain so this ideology could come true.
+The mortuary temple's primary purpose was as a place for offerings for Amenhotep III after his passing and movement into the afterlife.
+The whole temple also symbolizes a mound and the "emergence of the world from the primeval waters of creation" every time the Nile river flooded the temple since the Egyptians believed that the Earth was formed by a mound emerging from the water.
+Therefore, it is believed that the temple was intentionally built on a flood plain so that this ideology could come true.
 Amenhotep III wanted to be revered as a god on Earth, not just in the afterlife.
-He built this enormous mortuary temple to leave a legacy that he was a living god who ruled on Earth.
-Examining the remains within temple, the temple indicates the unification of Egypt and the Sed Festival of Amenhotep III.
-The statues found within the temple were used during rituals commonly found within the Sed Festival; however, relief fragments show that the temple was not yet standing during Amenhotep III's first Sed Festival.
+He built this enormous mortuary temple to leave a legacy that he ruled on Earth as a living god.
+Examining the remains within the temple, the temple indicates the unification of Egypt and the Sed Festival of Amenhotep III.
+The statues within the temple were used during rituals commonly found within the Sed Festival; however, relief fragments show that the temple was not yet standing during Amenhotep III's first Sed Festival.
 A time frame for when a celebration at a later date may have occurred within the temple is II peret 29 or III peret 1.
-These celebrations took place in a courtyard within the temple during the last ten years of Amenhotep III. reign.
+These celebrations took place in a courtyard within the temple during the last ten years of Amenhotep III's reign.
 The importance of the Sed Festival is that it portrays a reenactment of the unification of Egypt.
-To further reinforce the idea of unification, building materials from both Upper and Lower Egypt was used, which demonstrates Amenhotep III maintained sema-tawy (unification) of both lands.
-Additionally, Amenhotep III established the idea of Maat (justice and peace) over Islet (chaos) by having the statues of fauna, and therefore having control over them, as well as depicting bounded Egyptian enemies (such as the Nubian, Asiatics, Mesopotamians, Aegeans and Hittites) next to statues of himself.
+To further reinforce the idea of unification, building materials from Upper and Lower Egypt were used, demonstrating Amenhotep III maintained sema-tawy (unification) of both lands.
+Additionally, Amenhotep III established the idea of Maat (justice and peace) over Islet (chaos) by having the statues of fauna and therefore having control over them, as well as depicting bound Egyptian enemies (such as the Nubian, Asiatics, Mesopotamians, Aegeans, and Hittites) next to statues of himself.